Burner Byway

 - Spot pronghorn antelope at 500,000-acre Sheldon National Wildlife Refuge

 For Burners, the Black Rock Desert playa is the destination.
 For Burner Byway-ers, it’s just the beginning.
 And it’s true: one glimpse of the playa’s other-wordly majesty confirms why people love coming here for a week each year.
 But between you and us…it’s even better without 69,999 other people on it.
-And it’s only the threshold to some of the most remote country in the USA—a wilderness rife with natural hot springs, wildlife, starlit skies, and more—all spread across 1.2 million acres of pure, unwritten adventure territory.
+And it’s only the threshold to some of the most remote country in the USA—a wilderness rife with natural hot springs, wildlife, starlit skies, and more—all spread across 800,000 acres of pure, unwritten adventure territory.

 Travel Nevada Pro Tip